JonEG/typo3-certifications/notes/04-core-architecture-and-apis/tca-types-basic-input.md

 Goals:

-- [ ] I know how to define basic input fields by using TCA types
+- [ ] I know how to define basic input fields by using TCA types.
-- [ ] I know how to change appearance and behavior of the fields by using renderTypes
+- [ ] I know how to change appearance and behavior of the fields by using renderTypes.

 ---